HeckFinlay/dig-deeper/README.md

 3. (Possibly optional) Change permissions for those files so that you have read, write and execute permissions.

 To run
-1. Select some text or right click a word.
+1. Select some text and right click it or right click a word.
 2. From the Services submenu, choose your search.
 3. After a pause (AppleScript is not renowned for its speed) the appropriate LinkedIn and/or Glassdoor web page should load with the selected text as your search term(s).